-- &lt;u>PrEP Proactive Responsible Empowered Pleasure (Living Positive Victoria media release)
+^{- &}lt;u>PrEP Proactive Responsible Empowered Pleasure (Living Positive Victoria media release)

-- &lt;u>PrEP for gay men, serodiscordant heterosexual couples and women (Sean Slavin, AFAO, for ASHM blog)
+^{- &}lt;u>PrEP for gay men, serodiscordant heterosexual couples and women (Sean Slavin, AFAO, for ASHM blog)

 These findings indicate that when PrEP is properly targeted to those who are at risk of acquiring HIV, PrEP users will generally continue with whatever risk behaviours and risk reduction strategies they used prior to taking the drug.
-Neither the PROUD nor the IPERGAY study found evidence of increased sexual risk taking, which allays concerns that PrEP may lead to risk compensation.
-Furthermore, a meta-analysis of 18 PrEP studies has also found no evidence of risk compensation.
 The PROUD study in particular confirmed that PrEP is highly effective in a 'real-world' setting, that is, with participants accessing PrEP through health clinics in the community - the way it would be delivered if it were subsidised under the PBS - not only where access is provided under the highly-controlled clinical trial conditions.

-3. PrEP is a key component of combination HIV prevention approaches
+4. PrEP is a key component of combination HIV prevention approaches